devhliu/wrt-project/ray_analytic/README.md

 **IMPORTANT:** This program computes ray transforms not for all rays in 3D, but for the slice-by-slice scheme.
 It means that support of the test-function is sliced into by set of planes parallel to XY and in each plane ray transforms are computed.
-Hence, the data is parametrized by the triple (z, s, $\phi$)
+Hence, the data is parametrized by the triple (z, s, &phi)

 For each such plane ray transforms are computed for rays with uniformly distributed directions and shifts (in the plane).
 The output is stored in a CSV file, where the data is ordered as follows: